HOW DO I OPEN AN ACCOUNT?

 HOW DO I TRANSFER MY SERVICE TO ANOTHER ADDRESS IN ROBINSON?

-If you already have service with us and need to transfer it to another area we serve, you will need to come into City Hall and fill out a New Service Application form.
-A disconnect date for the old address is needed, so service can be terminated, with a filled out form to disconnect needs.
+If you already have service with us and need to transfer it to another area we serve you will need to come into City Hall and fill out a New Service Application form.
+A disconnect date for the old address is needed with a completed a disconnect fromso service can be terminated.
 We will transfer any deposits that you may have along with any balance.
 There is a fee of $25 associated with a transfer.

 WHAT ARE MY WATER RATES?

 Customers are charged a monthly fee based on the size of their meter and usage (usage is measured in gallons).

 Residential Minimum Bill - $46.25